Cyprus national football team: Home stadium

-Cyprus currently play their home matches at the GSP Stadium in Nicosia or the AEK Arena in Larnaca.
+Since late 2021, Cyprus have played most of their home matches at the Georgios Karapatakis AEK Arena in Larnaca.

 Home matches had previously been staged at different stadiums all around the country.
 Until 1974, Cyprus used either the old GSP Stadium in central Nicosia or the GSE Stadium in Famagusta.
 After the Turkish invasion of Cyprus, some matches were played at the Tsirion Stadium in Limassol and the Makario Stadium in Nicosia.
 In 1999, the building of the New GSP Stadium in Nicosia provided a new home for the national team but in 2008, a change of sponsorship forced home fixtures of the 2010 FIFA World Cup qualification phase to be played at the Antonis Papadopoulos Stadium in Larnaca.
-However, Cyprus returned to the GSP Stadium for the UEFA Euro 2012 qualifying phase.
+However, Cyprus returned to the GSP Stadium for the UEFA Euro 2012 qualifying phase, but have only played there once since September 2021.
+They also occasionally play at Alphamega Stadium in Limassol.